 As promised, quite some time ago, I’d post some of the dishes I prepare in the pressure cooker, our favorite cooking pan.
 So, at last, here’s a new one I tried.
-As I wrote in this post, we love soup from our pressure cooker (we have a 3-liter Hawkins Futura – find it here).
+We love soup from our pressure cooker.
 It’s easy, cheap, quick, delicious.
 What’s there not to like?
 Oh, yes, and it’s healthy too.

 The trickier issue is vegetables.
 Simply forget about buying 2 or 3 bananas; you have to buy the bunch.
 Or garlic, buying just 1 or 2 bulbs is a quest in itself as here they are sold by the dozens (note the plural).
 Everything in this country goes in large quantities (e.g. in supermarkets you can’t find toilet paper less than 8 rolls packed in plastic; it took me a while to discover the CU, a common convenient store where you can buy 2 in a pack).

 Anyway, what can I do with a bundle of 10 pieces of leek?
 Making soup seems the only answer to me, and so that’s what I did.
 I also found some sweet potatoes, which are not that common here so bought a couple of them (I wanted 2, but had to buy 6).
 I still had a lot of cherry tomatoes that had been given to us by a woman who had harvested them in her vegetable garden.

 That’s how I got my ingredients.

 Leek and Sweet Potato Soup (3-liter Pressure Cooker)